VesselAPI Documentation

 }

-The array key varies by endpoint (e.g., vessels, vesselPositions, ports, portEvents, navtexMessages, emissions, casualties, inspections, dgpsStations, lightAids, radioBeacons, modus).
+The array key varies by endpoint (e.g., vessels, vesselPositions, vesselETAs, ports, portEvents, navtexMessages, warnings, emissions, casualties, dgpsStations, lightAids, radioBeacons, modus).
 The nextToken field is at the top level of the response.
+The vessel inspections endpoint is not paginated; its inspections array is always returned in full.

 Best Practices